cdorst/MicroserviceMesh/README.md

 Compose a SQL Server relational data model & generate .NET Core atomic microservices with YAML declarations.

-Microservices (one for each entity & operation-type) form network mesh over shared relational database.
+Containerized microservices (one for each entity & operation-type) form HTTP-API network mesh over shared relational-data sources.

 ## Entities

-Each `Entity` forms a code concept, entity, SQL table, Azure Table, pay-per-view & data-ownership smart contract, etc.
+Each `Entity` forms a code entity, SQL table, Azure Table, pay-per-view & data-ownership smart contract, etc.

+`Entity` APIs have one microservice per operation

 Each `Entity` has one or more of the following:
   - !TODO Write microservice